huggingface/dedupe_estimator/README.md

 exact numbers may actually vary from run to run.
 But it should provide a reasonable estimate.

+The code is written to be simply and dependency free, and should compile and run out of box with any C++ compiler.

 # Compile and Run
 Compile:
 ```bash